michaelcolletti/lookup-domain/README.md

 # Lookup Domain

-This project is a Python-based tool for performing domain lookups.
+This was a learning project for me.
+It is a Python-based tool for performing domain lookups.
 It allows users to retrieve information about a domain, such as its IP address, registrar details, and more.

 ## Features